rstacruz/ento/Readme.md

 # resource.js

-ORM.

- * Works on Node.js and on the browser.
- * No persistence - implement it yourself.
- * Simplest possible API.

-### Why?
+Yet another model library.

 - __Simple attributes__:
 No need for methods to get/set values (ie, *.get()* and *.set()*).
-ECMAScript getters and setters are used. (unlike Backbone.Model)
+ECMAScript getters and setters are used.

 - __Model states__:
-Keeps track of your model's state if it's fetching, got an error, etc -- this makes it suitable for using in data-binding view libraries.
+Keeps track of your model's state if it's fetching, or got an error.
+This is useful when used with data-binding view libraries.

 - __Custom sync__:
-No AJAX, no whatever - no assumptions on how you want to sync your data.
+No persistence is built in.
+No AJAX, no SQL, no nothing.
+It makes no assumptions on how you want to sync your data, and allows you to implement it however you need it.

-(unlike most others)
+- __Browser, or Node.js__:
+Reuse the same business code in your client-side libs and your server-side libs.

-## Simple API
+## API

-### Making a class and instanciation
+API is made to be as simple as possible.

+### Basic usage

 Running *resource()* makes a new class.